Te Puumanawa o Whitiora - The Pulsating Heartbeat of Whitiora

 Te Pūmanawa o Whitiora was established in the wake of the COVID-19 pandemic, as a proactive response to the growing social, emotional, and wellbeing challenges faced by our tamariki, whānau, and staff.
 Recognising the need for dedicated support within our school and wider community, this kaupapa-driven initiative reflects our unwavering commitment to upholding the values of whanaungatanga, manaakitanga, and kaitiakitanga.

-This mahi is a reflection of who we are as a kura – a place that sees the whole child, values every whānau, and strives to uplift our community, one relationship at a time.
+This mahi reflects who we are as a kura – a place that sees the whole child, values every whānau, and strives to uplift our community, one relationship at a time.